In spite of COVID-19, city sales tax collections nearly meet budget - The Vicksburg Post

 Collections for four of the last five months of the fiscal year exceeded fiscal 2019 collections with July the only month where collections fell below 2019 with $642,554, or $15,024 less than the $657,578.20 collected.

-The city’s special 2 percent tax on food and beverage sales and hotel room rentals exceeded its budget projection by $33,769.
-Revenue for the 2 percent tax, which dedicated to paying off the Sports Force Parks on the Mississippi sports complex, was projected at $2.15 million.
+The city’s 2 percent tax on food and beverage sales and hotel room rentals exceeded its projection by $33,769.
+Revenue for the 2 percent tax, which is dedicated to paying off the Sports Force Parks on the Mississippi sports complex, was projected at $2.15 million.
 The final total was $2.183 million.

 If people continue shopping at home first and eating at local restaurants for the next 100 days of fiscal 2021, Flaggs said, “I think we’ll be on our way to a positive of revenue (for 2021).

-“I think a lot of the reason gaming numbers are not as high is because online betting is not where it was projected to be and people are not coming out as much as they would have come out if not for the virus,” he said.

-Vicksburg’s sales tax collections were down early in fiscal 2020 and for five months from January to May as concern for COVID-19 increased.
+Vicksburg’s sales tax collections were down early in fiscal 2020 and for five months from January to May as concerns about COVID-19 increased.

-Many stores, with the exception of grocery and hardware stores, pharmacies and convenience stores — closed in April.
+Many stores, with the exception of grocery and hardware stores, pharmacies and convenience stores, closed in April.
 Restaurants either closed or were open only for carryout orders due to restrictions set out in the emergency order approved by the Board of Mayor and Aldermen.

 Nearly every business sector was reopened by mid-May, with casinos in the state reopening just before Memorial Day.